seanj06/Burgers-R-Us-P5/TESTING.md

 - 1.Users can access products page from navbar and homepage

-  - The products page is accessible from both the navbar and the order now buton on the homepage
+  - The products page is accessible from both the navbar and the order now button on the homepage

 - 2.Users can see all available products